tronprotocol/java-tron/README.md

 ### Running multi-nodes

-To run TRON on more than one node, you need to specify several seed nodes' IPs in `config.conf` in `seed.node`/`ip.list`:
+To run TRON on more than one node, you need to specify several seed nodes' IPs in `config.conf` in `seed.node.ip.list`:
-For private testnet, the IPs are allocated by yourself or other entities who are not to publicize their work.
+For private testnet, the IPs are allocated by yourself.

 ## Running a local node and connecting to the public testnet

-### Running a full node
+### Running a Full Node

 It is almost the same as that does in the private testnet, except that the IPs in the `config.conf` are officially declared by TRON.

-### Running a witness node
+### Running a Witness Node

 It is almost the same as that does in the private testnet, except that the IPs in the `config.conf` are officially declared by TRON.